tinkerhub/TinkerHub-Learning-Paths/content/iot/index.md

 draft: false
 image: images/iot/TLF_IoT_Cover.png
 sub: false
-type:
+type: "framework"
-keywords: []
+keywords: ["iot","arduino","electronics"]
-tags: []
+tags: ["iot","arduino","electronics"]
 authors: ["JobinBiju"]
 ---

-The Internet of Things (IoT) describes the network of physical objects—“things”—that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet.
+The Internet of Things (IoT) 🤖 describes the network of physical objects—“things”—that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the 🌐 internet.
 The send/received data can be used to perform several automations.

-## PREREQUISITES
+## PREREQUISITES ✔️

-Basic practical knowledge with arduino, basic programming knowledge with C/C++/Python is required.
-Basic electronics knowledge will be useful but not mandatory.
+- Basic practical knowledge with arduino 🔌
+- Basic programming knowledge with C/C++/Python is required. 🖥️
+- Basic electronics knowledge will be useful but not mandatory. 🔆

-## TOPICS TO LEARN
+## TOPICS TO LEARN 📝

 - Arduino programing on ESP8266/ESP32.
 - Sensors & Actuators